Corriedale: History

 Corriedale and Ryeland were used to transmit the polled gene in the development of the Australian Poll Dorset.

 A number of breeds have "Corriedale" or "Koridel" in the breed name, but are not directly derived from the original stock; rather, they have been developed using a similar pattern of cross-breeding.
 Among these are the Askanian Corriedale of Ukraine, cross-bred from British longwool sheep and local Askanian stock; the Bond or Commercial Corriedale, bred in Australia from about 1909; the Canadian Corriedale; the Kazakh Corriedale, bred in Kazakhstan from the Kazakh Finewool and British longwool stock; The Armenian Koridel; the North Caucasus Mutton-Wool, derived from crosses between the Stavropol and the Lincoln Longwool; the Polish Corriedale; the Poznań Corriedale; the Soviet Mutton-Wool or Mountain Koridel; and the Tyan Shan.

 Characteristics

-The Corriedale has a long life span and is hardy and evenly balanced all over the body.
-Corriedales are docile, easy care mothers, with high fertility.
-They adapt well to a wide range of climate conditions.
-They are large framed and plain bodied, polled (hornless) and have a broad body.